OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 Because a WAF blocks malicious requests, it can be detected by adding common attack strings to parameters and observing whether or not they are blocked.
 For example, try adding a parameter called `foo` with a value such as `' UNION SELECT 1` or `><script>alert(1)</script>`.
 If these requests are blocked, it is likely that there may be a WAF in place.
 Additionally, the contents of the block pages may provide information about the specific technology that is in use.
 Finally, some WAFs may add cookies or HTTP headers to responses that can reveal their presence.

-If a cloud-based WAF is in use, then it may be possible to bypass it by directly accessing the back end server, using the same methods discussed in the [Content Delivery Network](#content-delivery-network-cdn) section.
+If a cloud-based WAF is in use, then it may be possible to bypass it by directly accessing the backend server, using the same methods discussed in the [Content Delivery Network](#content-delivery-network-cdn) section.